asi345/ECDSA_Cryptanalysis/README.md

 # ECDSA(Elliptic Curve Digital Signature Algorithm) Cryptanalysis

-My solution to 1st module of Information Security Lab Autumn Semester 2022.
+My solution to 1st module of Information Security Lab Autumn Semester 2022 in ETH Zurich.
 This a project with 2 parts :

 1. Implementing ECC(Elliptic Curve Cryptography) of ECDSA